 How do I allocate my money?

-Welcome to our guide on mastering the art of money allocation to ensure proper budgeting and financial stability!
+Welcome to my guide on mastering the art of money allocation!
+This will ensure proper budgeting and financial stability in your life.
 As we navigate the labyrinth of personal finance, it's crucial to have a clear roadmap on where our hard-earned money should go.
-Let's delve into some general rules and principles that can guide us towards making wise financial decisions.
+Let's dive into some general rules and principles that can guide us towards making wise financial decisions.

 Rule 1: The 50/30/20 Rule